- How will I receive my paycheck?

 Paid Family Leave (PFL): RFCUNY employees may use PFL to care for a sick family member whose illness is not attributable to a confirmed case of COVID-19.
 A description of this benefit is available in RF Policy No. 506-H, Time Off and Leave Benefits.

 - Currently, I need a note from a physician if I am out of work for a personal illness for more than 5 days.
 Will I need a similar note if I am out because of COVID-19 illness?

 We will follow established sick leave and disability policies.
 Therefore, you will need a note from a physician if you are out of work for more than 5 days due to personal illness.
 If you are unable to get a doctor’s note due to reasons related to COVID-19 and want to return to work, please contact RF Human Resources by email firstname.lastname@example.org.

 - I am using sick leave for issues related to COVID-19.
 How do I complete my timesheet?

-If you are ill with a confirmed case of COVID-19, you are caring for an ill family member with a confirmed case of COVID-19, or you are subject to an order of Mandatory Isolation or Precautionary Quarantine, select “Other Paid” on the timesheet and select COVID-19 Sick from the drop-down list.
+If you are ill with a confirmed case of COVID-19, you are caring for an ill family member with a confirmed case of COVID-19, or you are subject to an order of Mandatory Isolation or Precautionary Quarantine (if related to travel, see Question #17), select “Other Paid” on the timesheet and select COVID-19 Sick from the drop-down list.

 - Am I required to use my existing sick leave accruals if I have a confirmed case of COVID-19, am caring for an ill family member with a confirmed case of COVID-19, or are in Mandatory Isolation or Precautionary Quarantine due to COVID-19?